-Joseph W. Rucker, MD, FACS – Plastic Surgery Clinic located in Eau Claire and River Falls, Wisconsin
+Joseph W. Rucker, MD, FACS – Plastic Surgery Clinic located in Eau Claire, Wisconsin

 Sometimes, even after a great night’s sleep, it can be hard to feel alive and vibrant when you see those tired, drooping eyes looking back at you from the mirror.
 The loose skin over your eyes and the bags below make you look more tired and older than you feel.
 If this sounds familiar, you’re not alone.
 This is why blepharoplasty, or eyelid surgery, is the third most popular cosmetic surgery procedure (after liposuction and breast augmentation).
 Patients are usually seeking a less tired, rejuvenated and more alert appearance.